biotope/biotope-element/docs/nesting.md

   </div>
 ```

-This would out put the following HTML if no slot with "first" and "last" names are provided:
+This would output the following HTML if no slot with "first" and "last" names are provided:

 ```html
 <my-button>